-The team at Good Food and Co, has one of the widest selection of very interesting and tasty world foods, I have seen at a food stall.
-And the food on their menu is always being rotated to give people choice.
-From Jerk kid goat and chilli beef brisket to vegan dishes such as coconut and lime dhal and Persian green stew.
+The team at Good Food and Co. has one of the widest selections of very interesting and tasty world foods, I have seen at a food stall.
+And the food on their menu is always being rotated to give people choices.
+From Jerk kid goat and chili beef brisket to vegan dishes such as coconut and lime dhal and Persian green stew.

-All of their ingredient is locally sourced and entirely gluten and dairy free and they place a big emphasis on using biodegradable packaging.
+All of their ingredients are locally sourced and entirely gluten and dairy-free and they place a big emphasis on using biodegradable packaging.
 They can be found mainly at the Harbourside Market and Finzels Reach.

-Vegan diets is on the rise and there are some wonderful food stalls opening to cater for this demand.
-A , One such stall and recent addition to the Bristol street scene is Kabala Kitchen.
+Vegan diets are on the rise and there are some wonderful food stalls opening to cater for this demand.
+One such stall and recent addition to the Bristol street scene is Kabala Kitchen.

-They do a great range of familiar meat classics but with a vegan friendly and healthy twist.
-Dishes such as kebab plates served with flatbread, tahini sauce, pickled red cabbage and hummus.
-I am a meat eater and I can tell you I could really tell the different.
+They do a great range of familiar meat classics but with a vegan-friendly and healthy twist.
+Dishes such as kebab plates served with flatbread, tahini sauce, pickled red cabbage, and hummus.
+I am a meat eater and I can tell you I could really tell the difference.